First Amendment audit: Legal cases

-The United States v.
+United States v.
 Christopher J. Cordova

 In the 2022 case of United States v.
 Cordova, First Amendment auditor Christopher J. Cordova, operating under the YouTube channel Denver Metro Audits, was convicted on two counts in the United States District Court for the District of Colorado in Denver.
 Judge Michael E. Hegarty heard the case.

 Cordova was convicted of "failure to comply with official signs and lawful directions" and unlawful photography (41 CFR § 102.74-420).
 He was sentenced to 15 days in the custody of the Federal Bureau of Prisons, two years' probation, and a $3,000 fine.
 He was also required to obtain and maintain full-time employment and refrain from any recording.

 Cordova appealed the verdict and sentence, and the appeal was heard on June 6, 2024.
 The appeals court issued its decision in October 2024 and denied all aspects of the appeal, remanding the case back to the trial court for sentencing.
 The denial of the appeal established that recording devices are prohibited on federal property without permission from the controlling agency.
 This aligns with the legal principle of "property of another," meaning that even taxpayers who fund government resources have no authority over the property—the controlling agency holds that authority.
 In Cordova, that agency was the Social Security Administration, which had sole authority to establish the time, place, and manner of the conditions of use.
 Cordova reported for incarceration on October 22, 2024, to serve his 15 days in federal custody, which was served in the Denver County Jail in Denver, Colorado.